How to Count Your Blessings with a 30 Days of Gratitude Challenge

-Welcome to my 40 Day Gratitude Challenge!
-Every day is the perfect opportunity to show thankfulness, not only on Thanksgiving, but into the New Year.
-By January 1st, you will have already established the gratitude habit so that you can continue the gratitude challenge past the 40 days of gratitude prompts that I’m giving you here.
+Thankfulness is an essential part of increased joy and a positive mood.
+So, welcome to the 30 Days of Gratitude Challenge!
+Every day is the perfect opportunity to show thankfulness, not only on Thanksgiving but into the New Year.
+Start today and by January 1st, you will have already established the gratitude habit so that you can continue the gratitude challenge past the 30 days of the daily gratitude journal prompts and activities that I’m giving you here.

-Although I have been running the Power of Gratitude Series for the last 6 weeks, many people are not accustomed to daily thoughts of gratitude.
-By participating in this 40 Day gratitude challenge, you’ll grow accustomed to becoming more aware of the blessings around you besides the obvious, “I’m thankful for my family, my home, my health.”
+Many people are not accustomed to daily thoughts of gratitude.
+By participating in this 30-Day gratitude challenge, you’ll grow accustomed to becoming more aware of the blessings around you besides, the obvious types of things we’re thankful for like, “I’m thankful for my family, my home, my health.”
 The goal is to recognize the simple blessings in life that we might take for granted.

-I truly believe that thankful people are happy people.
-When you come from a place of gratitude, you’re reflecting an abundance and positivity mindset.
-Without that mindset, every little negative thing that you encounter could alter your mood and send you into a downward spiral.
+Thankful people are happy people.
+When you come from a place of gratitude, you’re reflecting an abundance and positive mindset.
+Without that mindset, every negative thing (big or small,) that you encounter could alter your mood and send you into a downward spiral.
 That’s no good for anybody.

-According to research done by the folks at Positive Psychology, they found that there are so many health benefits to practicing gratitude.
+According to research done by the folks at Positive Psychology, they found that there are so many health benefits of gratitude.
 They include things like:

 - Increased happiness and positive mood